 a live auction!

-The excellent weather on the day helped to bring along big crowds as around forty artists set up shop in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
-There was live music from popular jazz ensemble Nairobi Trio, children's art activities including balloon sculptures, the opportunity to win a Stanley Palmer print in our annual raffle, two very special collectors' item collaborative sketch books to bid for at auction, and the chance to purchase Eden Arts' very own commemorative 30 Year book written at the end of our anniversary year in 2017.
+The weather on the day behaved itself perfectly as around forty artists set up shop in the Essex Reserve to paint their personal rendition of the mountain which gives the village its name.
+There was live music from popular jazz ensemble Nairobi Trio, children's art activities, the opportunity to win an artwork in our annual raffle, two very special collectors' item collaborative sketch books to bid for at auction, and the chance to purchase Eden Arts' very own commemorative 30 Year book written at the end of our anniversary year in 2017.

-As well as regular longstanding favourites such as Clyde Scott, George Baloghy, David Blair, Mike Morgan, John Horner and Peter Gibson Smith, we welcomed to the event this year newcomers Alan Ibell, young prize winner Rhea Maheshwari from our 2018 awards series, and returning artist Verity Kindlaysides who is back from overseas.
-We also welcomed back other popular artists such as Peata Larkin, Neal Palmer, Simon Williams, Belinda Griffiths, Nicholas Pound and Krystie Wade.
+As well as regular longstanding favourites such as George Baloghy, Mike Morgan, John Horner, Neal Palmer and Rebecca Tune, there are always some newer artists at the event every year such as Tira Walsh, Wanda Gillespie and Brendon Leung.
+We also welcomed back other popular artists such as Peata Larkin, Belinda Griffiths, Nicholas Pound and Krystie Wade.

 The day culminated as always in the live auction at 2.30pm.
-It was a mixed auction with all the usual surprises - great bargains to be had while other works were fiercely fought after.
+This was a mixed bag of great bargains for some lucky buyers as well as other works being fiercely fought after.
 Regular auctioneer Richard Valintine held it all together admirably as always with his particular brand of expertise and charm.